stdm/stdm.github.io/_posts/2026-08-09-Challenging-assumptions.md

 ## How to use this material

-A few remarks to use these one-pagers well: Each one-pager consists of (a) the assumption in its popular (not scholarly) form and (b) arguments to see it in a new light (not necessarily arguments to claim the opposite).
+A few remarks to use these 8 one-pagers well[^1]: Each one-pager consists of (a) the assumption in its popular (not scholarly) form and (b) arguments to see it in a new light (not necessarily arguments to claim the opposite).
 Part (a) is deliberately kept short, with a descriptive title (phrased to help classify quickly each one-pager's main topic), a catchy phrase that formulates the assumption (deliberately hold on a popular level as it might appear in popular news, without scholarly nuance), and a list of few implications for the future of AI and society that hinge on that assumption.

-Patr (b) contains 3 subsection:
+Part (b) contains 3 subsections:

 - Evidence: Arguments and publicly underrepresented background information that challenge the assumption or its status based e.g. on empirical facts, scientific claims, or journalistic arguments.